yactouat/pips_channel_personal-website_api/README.md

 - a Google Cloud Platform (GCP) project
 - you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud auth application-default login` and `gcloud init` if it's not the case)

+### service accounts and roles/permissions

+Instead of using whatever default service account is affected automatically during the CI/CD process and while interacting with GCP APIs, I like to create dedicated service accounts:

+#### Cloud Run Deployer

+It has roles:

+- `Artifact Registry Writer`
+- `Cloud Build Editor`
+- `Cloud Build Service Account`
+- `Cloud Run Developer`
+- `Service Account User`

+Also, at some point, a default service account for Cloud Build in your project (`**@cloudbuild.gserviceaccount.com`) will be triggered, and it will need to have the:

+- `Artifact Registry Administrator` role
+- `Storage Admin` role

+Finally, the compute service account that will be used (`**--compute@developer.gserviceaccount.com`) will need to have the:

+- `Secret Manager Secret Accessor` role

+This is the result of a trial and error process, trying to set a service account from scratch to figure this out.
+Please don't hesitate to open an issue if you find a better way to do this.

 ### the SDK